 Instructions

-3. While everything is cooking fill to large bowls/plates with lettuce.
+- While everything is cooking, fill two large bowls or plates with lettuce.
 Remove everything from grill and slice chicken.
 Arrange veggies on top of lettuce with chicken and add black beans and tomato.
-Serve with desired dressing and garnish with lime wedges and chopped cilantro.
+Serve with desired dressing, and garnish with lime wedges and chopped cilantro.

 Notes